NATURE: Living Volcanoes

 - A small creek at the base of the Cotopaxi volcano in Ecuador is home to an extremely rare species of frog—the Quito Rocket frog.
 With only about 100 of these frogs left in the world, their home is on the brink of danger if the volcano were to erupt.
 A team of scientists, led by Dr. Andres Merino, are frantically collecting the last remaining frogs for a breeding program to help save the species.

 - The Argentata dell’Etna is a breed of goat found only on the upper slopes of Mt.
 Etna.
 One herder finds that the goats behave erratically shortly before one of Etna’s eruptions.
 Scientists use GPS tags to corroborate that the goats do indeed move off the mountain before an eruption, but it’s not yet known what triggers their sixth sense.

 - Isolated in the Pacific, 90 percent of Hawaii’s native species are found nowhere else on the planet, and the continual disturbance by volcanoes have created a landscape that can fast-track evolution.
 One resulting example is the carnivorous Eupithecia moth caterpillar.
 This unusual caterpillar uses camouflage and claws to trick and ambush its prey.

-NATURE is a production of THIRTEEN PRODUCTIONS LLC for WNET and PBS.
-For NATURE, Fred Kaufman is Executive Producer.
+NATURE is a production of Thirteen Productions LLC for WNET and PBS.
+For NATURE, Fred Kaufman is executive producer.
 Bill Murphy is series producer and Janet Hess is series editor.
-“Living Volcanoes” is a production of True to Nature Limited in co-production with ZDF, ZDF Enterprises, ARTE, and THIRTEEN PRODUCTIONS LLC for WNET.
+A production of True to Nature Limited in co-production with ZDF, ZDF Enterprises, ARTE, and Thirteen Productions LLC for WNET.
 The documentary is produced and directed by Alex Ranken.
-Wendy Darke is executive producer for True to Nature Ltd.
+Wendy Darke is executive producer for True to Nature Ltd. Narrated by James Naughton.